The amount of time CBD remains in the body depends on how much you took, how often you use it, and what form of CBD you’re using.

 Topical application is best for localized symptoms, such as local inflammation and pain caused by arthritis.
 Strictly topical application of CBD works locally — the applied CBD product never reaches the bloodstream.

 Topical CBD has an effect on human sebocytes — cells that make up the sebaceous gland, which produces an oily secretion that keeps the skin flexible, also known as sebum .
+This also makes CBD a great additional ingredient for skincare products.

 When applied topically, it is expected for CBD to enter the skin via the transfollicular route and accumulate in the sebaceous gland.
 This means that CBD can enter through the hair follicles into the sebaceous gland to achieve a local effect .